fiwippi/tanuki/README.md

 ## Development Roadmap
 ### Features
 - Favicon
-- Mangadex downloader
-- Automatic download of new chapters
-- Plugin support
 - Specify config file path with param
 - Docker file on the Github Container Registry
 - Full OPDS feature support for v1.2 and v2.0